Tyrique George

-Tyrique Aaron Delali Yusuff George (born 4 February 2006) is an English professional footballer who plays as a winger for Premier League club Chelsea.
+Tyrique Aaron Delali Yusuff George (born 4 February 2006) is an English professional footballer who plays as a winger for Premier League club Everton.

 Club career

+Early life

 Born in London, and brought up in Selsdon.
+George was educated at Royal Russell School in Croydon.
+He trained with Unique FA from the age of 11 to 14.
+He is also listed by AF Global Football as a graduate of its academy programme, having joined their set-up at age 12.

+Chelsea

 George joined the academy of Chelsea in 2014 as an under-8.
-He was educated at Royal Russell School in Croydon.
-He trained with Unique FA from the age of 11 to 14.
 On 22 April 2023, George scored a 35-yard goal against Crystal Palace in an U18 Premier League match.
 The goal was shortlisted for Chelsea's Goal of the Month award for April 2023.

 George was an unused substitute in Chelsea’s 6–0 home Premier League victory over Everton on 15 April 2024.
 Later that year, on 17 June, he signed a new contract with the club until 2027, with an additional one-year option.

 On 29 August 2024, George made his senior debut for Chelsea as a substitute in a 2–1 defeat against Servette at the 2024–25 UEFA Conference League play-off round.
 On 10 April 2025, George scored his first goal for Chelsea in the UEFA Conference League quarter-final in a 3–0 away win over Legia Warsaw.
 On 20 April 2025, George scored his first Premier League goal in a 2–1 away victory over local rivals Fulham, that helped secure Chelsea’s qualification for the following seasons UEFA Champions League.
-He was on the bench in for the UEFA Conference League final in a 4–1 win over Real Betis and received a medal for his contributions in the tournament.
-Later that year, on 22 October, he scored his first UEFA Champions League goal in a 5–1 victory over Ajax.
+He was on the bench for the UEFA Conference League final in a 4–1 win over Real Betis and received a medal for his contributions in the tournament.

+George travelled with the squad to the 2025 FIFA Club World Cup and scored a goal in a group stage victory over Espérance de Tunis to qualify for the knockout phase.
+He was an unused substitute in the final as Chelsea defeated Paris Saint-Germain to win the tournament.
+Later that year, on 22 October, George scored his first UEFA Champions League goal in a 5–1 victory over Ajax.

+Loan to Everton

+On 2 February 2026, George joined Everton on loan until the end of the season, with an option to make the deal permanent.

+Everton

+On 6 July 2026, he joined Everton on a permanent deal worth up to £24 million, signing a four-year contract with the club.
+On 6 September, George scored his first competitive goal for Everton in a 2-2 draw against Manchester United at Hill Dickinson Stadium.